 Hello.
 I am descended from Adam Guthrie and his wife, Mary Anderson.
-Adam and Mary lived in southwest Virginia (Augusta and Fincastle counties), east Tennessee (Sullivan and Sevier counties) and Cumberland County, Kentucky.
+Adam and Mary lived in southwest Virginia (Augusta and Fincastle counties), east Tennessee (Sullivan and Sevier counties) and Cumberland County, Kentucky (now Clinton County, Kentucky).
 I am presently searching for the names of the parents of Adam Guthrie.
 This website is an attempt to share with others what I've learned about my Guthrie family history in my many years of research.
 I hope my information will be helpful to others in their search for their ancestors.
 If you have any questions concerning my Guthrie family information, please feel free to contact me.
 Thanks.

 Floyd L. Owsley

 (CONCERNING THE FAMILY OF ADAM GUTHRIE AND MARY ANDERSON)